Buying a condominium is a little different than a single family home. Of course you have the actual unit you are considering purchasing.

 Banks will not lend on communities with more than 15% of its owner in arrears on condo fees.

 It goes without saying if enough money is not collected every month the HOA can’t meet the budget.
 This is especially true of very small complexes.
-Make sure everyone is pulling their weight.
+Make sure everyone is pulling their weight so that part of the shortfall doesn’t fall on you.

 5- Are There any Special Assessments?